-It's critical that organizations understand the difference between sensitive or regulated information, which requires security, privacy, and discovery controls, records, which require classification, storage, access, retrieval and disposition controls, and unstructured ROT data (redundant, obsolete or trivial data), which is costly to store and increases the organization's exposure to cyber threats.
+It's critical that organizations understand the difference between information (sensitive or regulated) and records and what control measures are required for each, such as: security, privacy, discovery classification, storage, access, retrieval and disposition.
+It's also important to establish practices that identify ROT data (redundant, obsolete or trivial data), that becomes costly to store and increases the organization's exposure to cyber threats.

 It is estimated that ROT data accounts for a minimum of 25-30% of company data, with other sources saying it's often much higher.
 Once an organization can weed out and reduce its ROT data, it can reduce storage costs and invest security where it matters most.
 Protecting sensitive data, such as personally identifiable information (PII) and payment card industry (PCI) information, is critical in mitigating potential risks.
 This type of information commonly includes names, addresses, dates of birth, social security numbers, passwords, credit card numbers, banking information, or contracts.
 Therefore, establishing a secured information technology and management infrastructure will provide a foundation for maintaining compliance for both structured and unstructured data.
 This brings us to a closer examination of information security practices.

-1 Encryption
+Encryption

 Data encryption should be applied to documents, files, messages, or any other form of communication over a network.
-Additionally, it is a best practice to have end-to-end encryption for all devices, software, and storage solutions.
+Additionally, it is a best practice to have endto-end encryption for all devices, software, and storage solutions.